tfpractice/todoStitch/README.md

   ...
 }
 ~~~
-expressions can contain MongoDB query expression [operators][operators] (such as [$or][or] and [$exists][exists]), and special values called [expansions][expansions].
+expressions can contain MongoDB query [expression operators][operators] (such as [$or][or] and [$exists][exists]), and special values called [expansions][expansions].
 We'll be using `%user`,`%prev`, and `%prevRoot`
 - `%user` refers to the user currently logged into the app.
 - `%prev` refers to a previous field-value before it is changed by a write operation
 - `%prevRoot` refers to a document referenced in a rules expression _before_ it is changed by a write operation.

 ## `todo.items` rules
-Sensibly, the top level read rules default to
+Sensibly, the top level document read rules default to
 ~~~js
 {
   "owner_id": "%%user.id"
 }
 ~~~
 which only allows a client to read documents whose owner_id matches the ID of the current authenticated user.
-Because our `todo.items` collection allows everyone to read all items, we'll set the Top Level Document read rule to an empty object `{}`, which allows read access to [all fields][readall]
+Because our `todo.items` collection allows everyone to read all items, we'll set this rule to an empty object `{}`, which allows read access to [all fields][readall]

-The default write rule is identical, and
-since we only allow users to modify their own items, this sounds like it should work.
-But a quick glance at the docs specifies that
+The default top level write rule is identical.
+Since we only allow users to modify their own items, this sounds like it should work.
+But a quick glance at the [docs](https://docs.mongodb.com/stitch/rules/mongodb-rules-write/) specifies that
 > the write operation must  __result__  in a document where the owner_id equals the user ID of the client issuing the write.
 If the value of owner_id does not match the client user ID, MongoDB Stitch blocks the write.

 Even if a user owns an item, deleting it will result in no document at all.
-So in a strange yet obvious way, the default write rules will not work, and we need to edit the write rules with some expansions.
+In a strange yet obvious way, this means that the default write rules will not work, and we need to edit it with some expansions.
 ~~~js
 {
   "%or": [